Nikkeljohn/Burger-Joints/README.md

 Special thanks to my batch mates from ucd and all the people who helped me directly and indirectly for this project

+## Bugs

+The background image is not working,